-To provide the experience of the same scenarios across all levels of an emergency response team requires the execution of large-scale live exercises such as those conducted under the TOPOFF (Top Officials) series.
-These large-scale exercises are difficult to organize since they require coordination across a large number of agencies across multiple levels of hierarchy.
+To provide the experience of the same scenarios across all levels of an emergency response team requires execution of large-scale live exercises such as those conducted under TOPOFF (Top Officials) series.
+These large-scale exercises are hard to organize since they require coordination across a large number of agencies across multiple levels of hierarchy.
 With the large number of resources devoted to such exercises, each exercise cycle costs tens of millions of dollars.
-The TOPOFF 3 series conducted in April 2005 had a budget of \$16 million [2].
-However, even with all the effort and expense, they are only able to expose the responders, emergency managers and government officials to a limited set of scenarios.
-The creation of emergency events is limited in realism to avoid risk.
+TOPOFF 3 series conducted in April 2005 had a budget of \$16 million [2].
+And, even with all the effort and expenses they are able to expose the responders, emergency managers and government officials to a limited set of scenarios.
+The creations of emergency events are limited in realism to avoid risk.

-The limitations of live exercises can be overcome to a large extent through use of integrated gaming and simulation models that allow emergency response personnel across multiple levels in multiple agencies to become exposed to the same set of scenarios.
+The limitations of live exercises can be overcome to a large extent through use of integrated gaming and simulation models that allow emergency response personnel across multiple levels in multiple agencies to get exposed to the same set of scenarios.
 Use of integrated gaming and simulation over a distributed network can allow people to participate from different locations and thus provide some flexibility in scheduling the resources.
-Most importantly, use of simulation will allow the responders to be provided with experience of a wide range of response scenarios, thus significantly improving emergency preparedness.
+Most importantly, use of simulation will allow providing the responders with experience of a wide range of response scenarios and thus significantly improve the emergency preparedness.

 This paper proposes a conceptual architecture for integrated gaming and simulation for incident management training.
 Relevant reported frameworks and architectures for modeling and simulation are reviewed.
 The proposed overall approach for integrated gaming and simulation tools for incident management training is described.
 The conceptual architecture is presented and its major simulation components discussed.
 Examples of relevant available models and simulators from the recent literature are identified for each simulation component.
 Together, the suggested components and the survey lay some preliminary groundwork in developing a holistic model of the incident response domain.
 The gaming components are discussed only briefly in this paper to maintain focus.
 Similarly, the technical aspects of the architecture are identified but not addressed in detail.
-The paper concludes with a discussion of further research for achieving the vision of the integrated gaming and simulation for incident management training.
+The paper concludes with discussion of further research for achieving the vision of the integrated gaming and simulation for incident management training.